imperialebola2018/chainchecker/Documentation/Methods.md

 -   Katy Gaythorpe developed the app.

+-   Aaron Morris developed the cluster analysis.

 -   Miles Stewart developed the VHF app version.

-Feedback and requests for the app should be sent to k.gaythorpe AT imperial.ac.uk or Miles.Stewart AT jhuapl.edu
+Feedback and requests for the app should be sent to k.gaythorpe AT imperial.ac.uk

 Calculator logic
 ================